diqidoq/nerd/README.md

 nerd
 ====

-The "dream" of a net server based data evaluation application with kind of aweb application interface.
+The "dream" of a net server based data evaluation application with kind of a web application interface.
 The new way of thinking about a web application builder.
 The future starts here.
+The old principles of default "websites" or "web content" is legacy.

+### NERD roadmap and features

  + central data storage accessable from unlimited directions
  + multidomain multiaddress management and separation methods